 Most of the cost of an Unquowa education is covered by tuition including snack, lunch, books, materials and field experiences.
-Gym uniforms are mandatory for students in Grades 3 – 8 and may be purchased for an additional fee.
+Gym uniforms are mandatory for students in Grades 3 – 8 and must be purchased for an additional fee.
 Sports Uniforms mandatory for team participants must be purchased for an individual fee.
-Our Upper School students pay a small technology fee ($135) as a deposit on their Chromebook.
+Our Upper School students pay a small technology fee ($135).
 Read more about the 1:1 Google Chromebook Initiative here.

 Is there an after school program?

 Yes, there are many choices!
 From sports teams, to activities like Improv and Inventors Club, to our Owls after hours care.
 Read more about after school activities.

 Our first day of school is always the first Tuesday after Labor Day.
 Long breaks include a two-week winter vacation as well as a two-week spring break at the end of March.
 Check out our calendar for specific dates and long weekends.